acemb-rso/wng-zipper/README.md

 - 🪟 **Resizable docked tracker** rendered with Handlebars inspired by the combat carousel UX while highlighting current, pending, and completed combatants.
 - 🧭 **Queued activations** for both sides so the GM (or eligible players) can line up the next combatant without immediately advancing the turn.
+Player requests travel through a resilient GM bridge with local fallbacks so limited-permission users can still participate without socket errors.
 - ⚙️ **Quality-of-life automation** that hides defeated or hidden combatants and gracefully hands control back to Foundry when the zipper is toggled off.
+- 🛎️ **Round wrap-up prompts** that whisper the GM when everyone is spent, making it easy to start the next round or end combat without hunting through menus.
 - 🧩 **Macro & module API** helpers for inspecting zipper state, advancing combatants, and integrating with other automations.